Epigenetic regulation of neurogenesis: Epigenetic dysregulation and neurological disorders

+DNA hydroxymethylation, a modification mediated by TET enzymes, has recently been implicated in the aging brain.
+Studies show that global 5-hydroxymethylcytosine (5hmC) levels decline with age, potentially contributing to neurodegeneration through loss of gene activation at critical neuronal loci.

+Recent studies highlight that epigenetic mutations affecting chromatin regulators can result in widespread transcriptional disruptions, contributing not only to common neurodegenerative diseases but also to rare neurological conditions.
+For example, mutations in MECP2, a key epigenetic regulator, lead to Rett syndrome, a severe neurodevelopmental disorder characterized by intellectual disability and motor impairments.

 Alzheimer's disease

 MicroRNA expression is critical for neurogenesis.
 In patients with Alzheimer's disease miR-9 and miR-128 is upregulated, while miR-15a is downregulated.
+These microRNAs have been shown to regulate key neuronal genes involved in synaptic plasticity and neuroinflammation, further linking their dysregulation to cognitive decline in Alzheimer's patients.
 Alzheimer's patients also show decreases in brain-derived neurotrophic factor, which has been shown to be repressed through DNA methylation.
-Although what has been argued as the most evidence for epigenetic influence in Alzheimer's is the gene which controls the protein responsible for amyloid plaque formation, App.
+BDNF reduction impairs neuronal survival and synaptic function, exacerbating memory deficits associated with the disease.
+Loss of BDNF signaling is associated with synaptic atrophy, contributing to the hallmark cognitive deficits of Alzheimer's disease.
+Although one of the strongest pieces of evidence for epigenetic influence in Alzheimer's is the gene that controls the protein responsible for amyloid plaque formation, APP.
 This gene has very high GC content in its promoter region, meaning that it is highly susceptible to DNA methylation.
 This promoter site has been shown to naturally reduce methylation with aging, exemplifying the parallels between aging and Alzheimer's already well known.
+Epigenetic regulation of enhancer regions in neurons has also been implicated in Alzheimer's disease, with studies showing that chromatin accessibility changes contribute to disease progression by altering transcriptional programs essential for neuronal function.
+Additionally, recent findings suggest that differential DNA methylation of tau-related genes contributes to tau pathology, another defining feature of Alzheimer's disease.

 Heavy metals also seem to interfere with epigenetic mechanisms.
 Specifically in the case of APP, lead exposure earlier in life has been shown to cause a marked over-expression of the APP protein, leading to more amyloid plaque later in life in the aging brain.
+Other environmental toxins, such as air pollutants and pesticides, have also been suggested to induce epigenetic modifications that contribute to Alzheimer's pathology.